badgeteam/Hatchery/README.md

 -   Requires PHP 7.2.5 or later
 -   Requires Python 3.6 or later
+-   Requires Node.js 6.0 or later
+-   Requires Redis 3.2 or later
 -   Requires Git 2.8 or later
--   Requires Redis 5.0 or later

 For deployment on a server.